 Scanning the StockX tag code will yield you an internal code used by the company which, for the time being, can not help you anyhow.

 However, there is one glaring flaw that fakes present: if the StockX tag scan takes you to their website, you’re looking at a counterfeit tag.

 You can try it for yourself in the picture above.

 Open up your iPhone’s camera (I’m not sure whether Android has this as well?
 Leave a comment and let me know!), point at one of the two codes and you’ll either be taken to:

 So as time passed, we’ve promised to update our guides, and that’s the case for the 2021 StockX tag’s QR Code.

-Whether you knew or not, we’re here to explain it: StockX updated their side of the QR Code, and the most part of the new StockX tags have their QR Code not linking to their phone number anymore.
+Whether you knew or not, we’re here to explain it: StockX updated their side of the QR Code, and for the most part, the new StockX tags have their QR Code not linking to their phone number anymore.

 As you can see from the image with the authentic StockX coin above, the appearance didn’t change at all, as the tag still looks the same as before.

 But the thing is that when you try to scan the QR Code, you are now going to be redirected to a combination of numbers and letters, so don’t worry if the new StockX coin does not lead you to StockX’s phone number!